 These courses come alive as you receive guidance from your professors and peers to improve your teaching style and skills in real-time.
 Throughout this experience, you will examine a variety of curricula, issues, trends, teaching methods, and research, as you take on the role of an instructional leader.

 Accommodating the Working Professional

 You can complete this program in two years by taking two classes per semester.
 Courses are offered in the evening to accommodate the working professional.
-Upon completion of the program, you will have a deeper understanding of how students learn, allowing them to easily adapt and develop curriculum for different learning styles.

 Skills You Will Gain